 Even though factual precision and accuracy is not typically reported in technical sheets of most web positioning sensors and web guide systems available, these two measurement indicators should be the ones used to determine the efficacy of sensors.
 As of now, the industry has relied on implied accuracy indicators based on the product of calibrated gains of the components that make up a web guide system.
 Still, it is an inferred accuracy and precision as it is not based on real physical measurements of the web position and of the sensor readings.
 Furthermore, the accuracy is dependent on the calibration of the sensor.
 In second part of this article we will show how accuracy, precision, resolution and linearity can be quantified for web position sensors as well as web guiding system.

 The question that must be asked is, does my operation require high performance web sensor and guiding capacity?
-For operations running at lower speeds and with wider tolerances in their web positioning, it is probably no. These operations can get by with not having to worry about calibration of their sensors when running different materials.
-However, operations that run at faster speeds and requiring precise placement of the material, calibration will be a must if they are using sensors that operate under a blocking principle.
+For operations running at lower speeds and with wider tolerances in their web positioning, the answer is probably no. These operations can get by with not having to worry about calibration of their sensors when running different materials.
+However, operations that run at faster speeds requiring precise placement of the material, calibration will be a must if they are using sensors that operate under a blocking principle.
 Of course the trade off is lost production time in calibrating sensors, but it is the only way that an adequate accuracy and precision can be achieved.
 Certainly, misplacement at higher speed will turn into greater amount of wasted materials, and important losses in uptime.
 There is definitely a need for systems that are not only accurate and precise, but also that eliminate the need for calibration of the web guiding systems to reduce downtime.